Definition and Background of Appendicitis

 Etiology of Appendicitis

-It is widely assumed that the majority of cases arise due to a primary obstruction (50 – 80%).
-Usually, the appendicular wall muscles push material back into the large intestines; if this fails, bacteria may thrive and cause an infection.
+The majority of cases of appendicitis (50 – 80%) arise due to a primary obstruction.
+Usually, the appendicular wall muscles push the material back into the large intestines; if this fails, bacteria may thrive and cause an infection.
 (The appendix can also become inflamed and sterile when no bacteria are present.)

 - *Lymphoid hyperplasia – lymphadenopathy, infective mononucleosis, measles, respiratory infection (Streptococcal.
 Spp)